The Adventures of Robin Hood: Stunts

 All the arrows in the film were shot by professional archer Howard Hill.
 Those actors shot with arrows wore clothing padded with balsa wood on protective metal plates that prevented injury, though impact was fairly painful and the arrows lodged into the balsa wood to create the illusion of bodily penetration.
 Although listed as the archer captain defeated by Robin, Hill was cast as Elwyn the Welshman, an archer seen shooting at Robin in his escape from Nottingham Castle and later defeated by Robin at the archery tournament.
 To win, Robin splits the arrow of Philip of Arras, a captain of the guard under Gisbourne, who had struck the bullseye.
-Hill did in fact split one arrow with another during filming (albeit while firing from a much closer range than that from which Robin Hood is portrayed as shooting).
+Hill did in fact split one arrow with another during filming (albeit while loosing from a much closer range than that from which Robin Hood is portrayed as shooting).
 However, the resulting footage did not look good enough on film, so the shot was redone with some effects trickery.
-Stuntman Buster Wiles, a close friend of Errol Flynn's and his frequent on-set stand-in, maintained that the arrow-splitting stunt was carried out using an extra-large arrow (for the target) and that the second arrow had a wide, flat arrowhead and was fired along a wire.
+Stuntman Buster Wiles, a close friend of Errol Flynn's and his frequent on-set stand-in, maintained that the arrow-splitting stunt was carried out using an extra-large arrow (for the target) and that the second arrow had a wide, flat arrowhead and was loosed along a wire.
 This wire is briefly visible attached to the fletching of the arrow in the final film.
 Wiles discusses the scene in his autobiography, My Days with Errol Flynn.

 Flynn performed most of his own stunts in the film; exceptions include Robin jumping onto a horse with hands tied behind his back during the hanging scene, scaling the fortress gate and coming down the other side, and a few select shots in the duel between Robin and Guy of Gisbourne.